grafana/alloy/docs/sources/reference/components/loki.source.awsfirehose.md

 - AWS Firehose sends batched requests
 - Each record is treated individually
 - For each `record` received in each request:
-  - If the `record` comes from a [CloudWatch logs subscription filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#DestinationKinesisExample), it is decoded and each logging event is written to Loki
+  - If the `record` comes from a [CloudWatch logs subscription filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#DestinationKinesisExample), it's decoded and each logging event is written to Loki
   - All other records are written raw to Loki

 The component exposes some internal labels, available for relabeling.
 The following tables describes internal labels available